llee-125/Week-5-Homework/Readme.md

 ## Third-Prty APIs: Work Day Scheduler
 A simple calendar application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+## Outstanding Problems
+- Moment added (date at header and color changes dep on time);
+- Local storage problems, only saves first edit.
+- More formatting.

 ## Motivation
 Let's get organized and plan our day.